rxbin1201/SEDK/README.md

-Our example code to print out a 'Hello, World!' message:
+Our example code to print out a 'Hello, World with SEDK!' message:

 ```c
 #include <sedk.h>